![]() |

 To remove the model (but not delete it from disk) you can click the bin button.

-The the path and URL (if downloaded) of each added model is diplayed in the expanded view of the model manager access with the >> button:
+The path and URL of models can be diplayed in the expanded view of the model manager with the >> button:

 You can create lighter builds by selecting the Download on Build option.